-The uba_add operation adds an element to the end of an unbounded array.
-Conversely, the uba_rem operation removes the element at the end.
+The uba\add operation adds an element to the end of an unbounded array.
+Conversely, the uba\rem operation removes the element at the end.
 (Remember that the "end" of the array is from the client's perspective.
 There may be additional unused positions in the array from the implementation's perspective.)
 When removing, we don't need to resize the array to a smaller size, but we could.
 However, we need to consider when to shrink the array in order to guarantee O(1) amortized runtime.

-1.1 If the array resizes to be twice as large as soon as it is full (as in lecture), and resizes to be half as large as soon as it is strictly less than half full, give a sequence of additions and removals, starting from a new array A of size 3 (limit 6), that will cause the worst-case behavior.
+1.1 If the array resizes to be twice as large when size == limit after adding an element (as in lecture), and resizes to be half as large as soon as it is strictly less than half full, give a sequence of additions and removals, starting from a new array A of size 3 (limit 6), that will cause the worst-case behavior.
 End your solution with "..." after you clearly establish the repeating behavior, and after each operation write the size, limit, and number of array writes for that operation.
 The first line of the answer is shown.
+You may not need all lines provided.